 You can find alcohol limits below, courtesy of RFE/RL.
 Kazakhstan, Uzbekistan and Tajikistan, not on the picture, all have 0,00 alcohol limits while driving.

 Speed limits (in km/h)

-Police will try to extort money from you.
-The best way to deal with this is to not do anything wrong and to not give in.
-Most drivers don’t report serious trouble.
-Police often prefer to target locals, because they are more willing to accommodate a culture of corruption (as one police officer said: I wish I could stop accepting bribes, but they just keep on giving!).
+- Police will try to extort money from you.
+The best way to deal with this is to not do anything wrong (difficult) and to not give in if you do get stopped.